A segregated reduced order model of a pressure-based solver for turbulent compressible flows: Introduction

-Both the two mentioned approaches have some valuable aspects together with critical points to be underlined.
+Recently, Machine Learning (ML) has emerged as a new branch of research in this field.
+By the use of neural networks (NNs), the resolution of complex non-linear parametric PDEs has become easier and more accessible.
+In the following studies \cite{hesthaven2018non,wang2019non,mohan2018deep,mannarino2014nonlinear,PapapiccoDemoGirfoglioStabileRozza2021,RomorStabileRozza2022}, this assertion has been tested by combining POD and NNs method to a wide range of applications.
+For instance, to the non-linear Poisson equation in one and two spatial dimensions, and on two-dimensional cavity viscous flows, modeled through the steady incompressible Navier-Stokes equations.
+Both the two aforementioned approaches have some valuable aspects together with shortcomings to be underlined.
 Projection techniques are strongly connected with physical laws of the problem since they use modal basis functions obtained by real solutions to extract the main dynamics and they employ those modes to project and reconstruct conservation equations solutions manifolds.
-Unfortunately non-linearity and non-affinity of the parametrized formulation can be difficult issues to be carefully treated.
-Moreover sometimes it may happen that the equations are not directly available and in that case these methods are not employable.
+Unfortunately non-linearity and non-affinity of the parameterized formulation can be difficult issues to be carefully treated.
+Moreover, sometimes, it may happen that the equations are not directly available and in that case these methods are not employable.
 A classical example is constituted by commercial software where a deep description of the employed laws is not provided.
-Again, in the literature one may find many examples of very slow decay of the eigenvalues for specific problems, that means many modal basis functions are needed to reach a decent approximation for the solutions, wasting, de facto, the whole possible gain coming from such an architecture (\cite{haasdonk2013convergence}).
-A very well known problem affected by such an issue is represented by turbulent flows (see e.g. \cite{wang20162d,sen2007application,HijaziStabileMolaRozza2020b,GeorgakaStabileStarRozzaBluck2020,StabileBallarinZuccarinoRozza2019}).
-On the contrary Artificial Intelligence (AI) techniques are very versatile.
-They just need a set of solutions to be trained and, despite the complexity of the mathematical formulation of the starting problem, they can be constructed and modeled to pursue good approximations in a short time.
+Conversely to projection techniques, ML techniques are very versatile.
+They only require a set of trained solutions despite the complexity of the mathematical formulation of the problem at hand.
+Those techniques are constructed and modeled to yield good approximations in a short time.
 The dark side of these approaches is the fact that they have a much weaker connection with the real physics of what they are approximating and the actual meaning of every single part constituting their architecture is arguably comprehensible in terms of phenomena representation.
 For this reason they may give inaccurate results thanks to impossibility in having a deeper check on networks responses.